Tray Embedded / Embedded Triggers / The Solution Alert Trigger

 In your Embedded account, set the Solution Alerting Workflow which will be notified when there are any errors occuring within your Projects

-Note in Tray it is also possible to specify the Alerting Workflow to notify for each individual workflow you create.
-In order to receive Alerts at Team level you should not do this.
-You should set it in your Embedded Account, as will be illustrated below.
+It is also possible to specify the Alerting Workflow to notify for each individual workflow you create.
+You should not do this if you want to receive Alerts at the Team level, instead You need to configure this in your Embedded Account, as will be illustrated below.

 Create a Solution Alerting Workflow